open/close all folders

 - Transformers Animated: Megatron spends all of Season 1 as one due to damage sustained in the pilot movie.
 He gets his body back in the season finale.

-- This is how Moses is portrayed in South Park.
-A Running Gag is him stammering when asked a question he doesn't know the answer to.
+- This is how Moses is portrayed in South Park, parodying the design of the MCP from TRON.
+A Running Gag is Moses stammering at a question he doesn't know the answer to.